 Nipah virus encephalitis is a good example of a novel infectious disease transmitted to humans through an animal reservoir (bats) and infected livestock (pigs) and which was totally unknown before 1998.
 The role of the environment and of human behaviour in the emergence of Nipah virus intersect with the fact that new close contact between pig farms and trees attractive to bats was the origin of the first recognised transmission of the virus to people in 1998.
-Since then, epidemics have occurred in several places in South Asia2 and research work carried out on the Nipah virus infection in people persists in south Asia, no vaccines or other therapies have been developed, and the risk of a future Nipah pandemic is not negligible (Luby 2013).
+Since then, epidemics have occurred in several places in South Asia and research work carried out on the Nipah virus constitutes quite a rich amount of knowledge so far.
+Yet, although the threat of fatal Nipah virus infection in people persists in south Asia, no vaccines or other therapies have been developed, and the risk of a future Nipah pandemic is not negligible (Luby 2013).